59 points of service per 1,783,510 women of reproductive age

 publicly listed points of service*

-A full list of clinics offering abortion care can be found on the Government of Quebec’s website here (available in French only).
+Clinics offering abortion care can be found on the Government of Quebec’s website (in French only), however many individual listings are out of date with incorrect information.

 Information about abortion is not available on the provincial/territorial website